-An installation on a good day shouldn’t take more than a couple hours, though some systems require a day-long effort.
+An installation on a good day shouldn’t take more than a couple of hours, though some systems require a day-long effort.
 If you have heavy snow or other debris to clean up, this may take longer to get the space cleared for your installation.
 You will not be charged for the duration of the installation.

-During your installation, you should expect a 15 to 30 minute power outage while they install.
+During your installation, you should expect a 15 to 30-minute power outage while they install.
 The installers will need attic access and it should be expected that there will be some loud noises.
 That said, if you install with Go Solar Group, you won’t need to be home for the duration of the installation.

 Post-Installation Check of Your Residential Solar System

 If you go through Go Solar Group, the installation team lead will go over the system with you.
-Together you will go over the commissioning of the inverter, the AC and DC disconnects, access points, and utility company expectations for the utility meter.
+Together you will go over the commissioning of the inverter, the AC and DC disconnect, access points, and utility company expectations for the utility meter.